ethanhuang13/NSAttributedStringBuilder/README.md

 mas.append(NSAttributedString(string: "with Swift", attributes: [.font: UIFont.systemFont(ofSize: 20), .foregroundColor: UIColor.orange]))

 ```
-Now, wit **NSAttributedStringBuilder**, we can use SwiftUI-like syntax to declare `NSAttributedString`.
+Now, with **NSAttributedStringBuilder**, we can use SwiftUI-like syntax to declare `NSAttributedString`:

 ```Swift
 let attributedString = NSAttributedString {